Timmeey/timmeey-about-everything/about.md

 ## "What kind of work do you do?":
 Since May, 2018 I'm working again as a backend software engineer for one of the core components of a Berlin based startup.
-This time starting with a greenfield project utilizing [JOOQ](https://www.jooq.org/) Spring* and [Cucumber](https://cucumber.io/) (Stay tuned for more details *SOON*)
+This time starting with a greenfield project utilizing [JOOQ](https://www.jooq.org/) Spring* and [Cucumber](https://cucumber.io/) for our Behaviour driven development[(BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development) (Stay tuned for more details *SOON*)

 From March, 2017 until end of April 2018 I was working as a junior Developer with the great people at [neXenio](https://nexenio.com/en/), developing the Spring Java backend of a truly secure cloud storage solution (**BDrive**) "made in Germany".